-5. Designate someone who will be able to greet media, talk about Amateur Radio and explain what is happening at your Field Day event.
-Be sure the person you pick is your most articulate spokesperson and is appropriately dressed.
-Remember that appearance is credibility.
+5. Designate someone at your Field Day site who will be able to greet media, talk about Amateur Radio and explain what is happening at the event.
+Be sure the person you pick is someone who can answer questions in a clear, concise and professional manner.

 6. Utilize all that social media has to offer.
-If your club doesn't have a Facebook page or Twitter account, get one now.
+If your club doesn't have a Facebook page or Twitter account, start one now.
 Find a club member to be your social media content developer.
 "Friend" or "follow" as many local media representatives as you can.
 Provide regular content to your social media pages, so your club doesn't appear to be stagnant.
-Push your press release via your social media outlets, and invite local journalists via social media to visit your Field Day site.
-Remember that the ARRL has added a 100-point bonus for active use of established social media outlets to promote Field Day.
+Distribute your press release via your social media accounts and invite local journalists via social media to visit your Field Day site.

 6. Take a lot of good action photos of your Field Day event.
-If you are interested in submitting your pictures for possible use in QST or elsewhere, be sure to use a good camera and use high resolution .jpg.
+If you are interested in submitting your pictures for possible use in QST or elsewhere, be sure to use a good camera and the high resolution setting (and for under age 18 youth photos for QST, obtain a Youth Release for each youth pictured).
 Avoid taking shots of people just standing about or backshots of people on a radio.
 Get faces.
 Get smiles!
-Get pictures that show movement and action in them.
+Get pictures that highlight the activities taking place at your event.
 Post your story and photos to the Field Day Soapbox at www.arrl.org/soapbox.
-Email pictures to contests@arrl.org with Youth Photo Release if any young persons depicted are under 18 years old.